-- Does the application outline the needs of the organization with respect to reporting newborn screening data to the Newborn Screening Data Repository? - Does the application describe and document the newborn screening program and its current data capacity? - Does the application discuss any relevant barriers to data collection and reporting that the project hopes to overcome?
+- Does the application outline the needs of the organization with respect to reporting newborn screening data to the Newborn Screening Data Repository (NewSTEPs), including the extent to which it will be unable or limited in its capacity to report data absent receipt of funds? - Does the application describe and document the state's (or states') existing newborn screening program's current data reporting capacity? - Does the application discuss any relevant barriers to data collection and reporting that the project hopes to overcome through this funding opportunity?